 Inspections for Fire Alarm Systems:

-Alarm System & Devices
+Alarm System and Devices

 - All fire alarm systems shall be designed and installed to meet NFPA 72 standards and City of Midlothian adopted codes and amendments.